ChanthMiao/ghc-wiki-mirror/building/in-ghci.md

 `ghcid` should also work without any further modifications.

+If you run into unexpected error messages, you may need to remove and rebuild the `.hadrian_ghci` directory.

 :warning: If your `~/.ghci` configuration file enables extensions like TemplateHaskell or OverloadedStrings, they will interfere with the loading, and **will** produce compilation errors.
 In order to skip `~/.ghci`, start GHCi with

 ```